aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/list/isliststylereference/_index.md

 linktitle: IsListStyleReference
 articleTitle: IsListStyleReference
 second_title: Aspose.Words for .NET
-description: List IsListStyleReference property.
-Returns true if this list is a reference to a list style in C#.
+description: Discover the IsListStyleReference property: it indicates if a list references a specific style, enhancing your document's formatting and organization.
 type: docs
 weight: 30
 url: /net/aspose.words.lists/list/isliststylereference/